LETRS Alignment

 Learn a variety of appropriate multisensory phonemic awareness activities including blending, segmentation, substitution, deletion, and reversal.

 Once uses phonemic awareness activities that develop students' ability to distinguish similar sounds, articulate tricky sounds, blend onsets and rimes, tackle complex consonant blends, and segment words with various structures.
-We connect these tasks to the activites that inclue reading the symbols associated with the sounds.
 These tasks also develop general phonological processing speed and phonological working memory (PWM).

 Screen students for early, basic, and advanced phonological skills, and use test results to identify appropriate goals for instruction.